• Courses

 • DOM Scraping (least recommended)

-Subscribe and Get the Ebook - Real Book Img - GTM for Beginners
+Subscribe and Get the Ebook - conversion tracking handbook

 #7.
 The Data Layer is broken

 If that’s the case, no event tracking will work in GTM (that includes clicks, scrolling, etc.).
-All you will see is just two events and a mysterious in the Preview mode:
+The symptom of this is a missing “Container Loaded” event in the Preview mode.
+If that’s your case, read this guide on how to fix the Data Layer.

 #8.
 Seeing Form Submission event even though no form was submitted?

 Here’s another situation for you.
-You have enabled the Form Submission trigger in Google Tag Manager, refreshed the preview and debug mode, then refreshed the page and all of a sudden you see the Form Submission event in the debug console (even though no form was submitted).
+You have enabled the Form Submission trigger in Google Tag Manager, refreshed the preview and debug mode, then refreshed the page, and all of a sudden, you see the Form Submission event in the debug console (even though no form was submitted).

 Why did that happen?